Our online application is now open! See how to apply below.

 Once a worker has been verified as eligible, the worker will receive a single $600 payment that will be released in a single financial transaction.

-Relief payments will be available to eligible workers who performed work in farming and meatpacking work during the period extending from January 27, 2020 until the end of the incident period for the major disaster declaration related to COVID-19.
+Relief payments will be available to eligible workers who performed work in farming and meatpacking work during the period extending from January 27, 2020 until May 10, 2023.
 Eligible beneficiaries should be frontline workers, and not those working in management positions.

-Pasa Sustainable Agriculture will begin accepting applications on March 1, 2023.
+Pasa Sustainable Agriculture is now accepting applications.
 Relief payments will be awarded until funds are exhausted.

 Only organizations awarded the grant by the USDA may post and process Farm and Food Workers Relief (FFWR) applications for eligible beneficiaries.
 A list of approved organizations is available at ams.usda.gov/services/grants/ffwr/awards.